The Acommodations + Accessibility

-This post has been written for students in my classes who write their exams under Accessibility Resources' supervision.
+This post has been written for students in my classes who write their exams under the supervision of Accommodations + Accessibility.
 Specifically, it’s to explain some gaps in their procedures, and how we can work together to ensure that exams run as smoothly as possible for you, for me, and for the rest of the students in the class.
 It also relates to the reason why Van Halen insisted that there be no brown M&Ms in their dressing room.

 The Letter

-First, give me your letter.
+First, I need your letter.
 You know the one.
 The Letter of Accommodation.
-This introduces you to me, and lets me know that you would like to write your exams with Accessibility Resources.
-Log in to Clockwork, complete all the required information, and then it will send me an email notification.
-Or you can give me a paper copy of the letter.
-Or send me a PDF of the letter.
-Or send me a link to the PDF of the letter.
-But you must let me know--as soon as possible, if not sooner.
+This introduces you, and lets me know that you're going to write your exams with Accommodations + Accessibility.
+Log in to ClockWork, complete all the required information, and then it will send me an email notification.
+You must let me know--as soon as possible, if not sooner.
 Do not give me your letter a day before an exam.
 Do not give me your letter a week before an exam.
-(Accessibility Resources actually requires me to submit exams to them one week in advance.)
-I've had students write exams at Accessibility Resources without giving me the letter.
+(Accommodations + Accessibility actually requires me to submit exams to them at least one week in advance, and you have to register for exams at least a week in advance.)
+I've had students write exams with Accommodations without giving me the letter.
 This is not good.
-The letter does not tell me what to do.
-Rather, the letter is your way of asking me if I will permit you to write your exams at Accessibility Resources.
-(From Accessibility Resources: "Without the letter, the professor can refuse to accommodate the student.")
+In the worst case, you show up and there's no exam for you!

-(If you have already registered with Accessibility Resources and it has sent me your letter, thanks!)
+(If you have already registered with Accommodations + Accessibility and I have been sent your letter, thanks!)

 The Exams

 1) I calculate a lot of exam statistics.
 Really, a lot.
-If your exam gets to me too late to include with the rest of the class, I have to mark it by hand.
+If I do not include your exam with the rest of the class when the exams are scored by TSQS, I have to mark it by hand.
 That means it’s not included in any of the exam statistics for the class.
 I don’t like having incomplete data; I want to get the most complete picture of a class’s performance possible--not leaving anyone’s data out.
 Plus, I hate hand-marking multiple choice exams and am prone to errors, despite my best efforts.

 2) I process and post exam results quickly.
 Very quickly.
 My goal is to be faster than anyone else on campus.
-I have, on more than one occasion, posted exam results the same day.
+I have, on more than one occasion, posted exam results the same day (my record is 1 hour after the exam ended).
 To do that, I bring all of the exams to TSQS personally as soon as possible after the exam.
-However, if students are writing their exams at Accessibility Resources, they are often given extra time.
-That means I have to wait until you’re done, and have delivered your exam to the General Office so I can include it with the rest of the class.
-In other words, not only am I waiting on you, but the rest of the class is also waiting for you to deliver your exam.
+However, if students are writing their exams at Accommodations + Accessibility, they are often given extra time, or write on a different day.
+Everything gets held up by this.

-What if you’re sick or something comes up and you don’t write your exam at Accessibility Resources after all?
+What if you’re sick or something comes up and you don’t write your exam at Accommodations + Accessibility after all?
 One thing’s for sure: I don’t know about it.
-Accessibility Resources doesn’t call or email me to say that you didn’t show up.
+They don't call or email me to say that you didn’t show up.
 All I know is that I don’t have your exam.
 This is bad when it comes to midterms, but it’s even worse for final exams.
 Say you miss a final exam for a legitimate reason.
-You do what you’re supposed to do: go to your Faculty office and apply for a deferral of the final exam within two working days of the originally scheduled final exam date (NOT the date you write the exam with Accessibility Resources).
+You do what you’re supposed to do: go to your Faculty office and apply for a deferral of the final exam within two working days of the originally scheduled final exam date (NOT the date you write the exam with Accommodations + Accessibility).
 Great.
 But in the meantime, I don’t know where the hell your exam is.
 Do you have it?
-Does Accessibility Resources still have it?
+Does Accommodations + Accessibility still have it?
 Did you even write it?
 I don’t know.
-And I can’t ask Accessibility Resources.
-(See “pissy” above.)
-So the pile of final exams from rest the class sits and waits.
 I would love to process the final grades--students are starting to pester me about why the results haven’t been posted yet--but I can’t, because I’m still waiting for your exam.

 If I have sent you an email asking you to read this post, now’s the time for you to send me a reply email acknowledging that you have read and understood this post, and agree to the conditions that I have specified.
 This is the part that relates to Van Halen.
-The band wanted a way to ensure that their contract was read all the way through.
+For safety reasons, the band wanted a way to ensure that venue operators would read their contract all the way through.
+One clause stated that the band was to be provided with M&Ms backstage--with the brown ones removed.
 If there were brown M&Ms, their contract was not read completely.
 Snopes explains it all.
 So, if I don't get an email from you, it's like there are brown M&Ms. Thanks.

 If I haven’t asked you to read this post, well...